fabianjaeger1/Machine_Learning/README.md

 #### Basic Neural Networks:

-- [ ] Build basic FF neural network from scratch in torch
+- [x] Build basic FF neural network from scratch in torch
 - [ ] Implement a GAN
 - [ ] Implement a RNN (or some other sequence model)
 - [ ] Ensemble learning
+- [ ] Build Transformer from scratch

 ##### Recommender Systems